numidiasoft/logstash-client/README.md

    logcenter.logger = true # log requests to STDOUT
  end
 ```
-Load the first page of the table :
+Load the first page of the index :

 ```ruby
   index = "index_name"